Hire Expert Data Engineers

 • Probability

-• Numerical analysis, Bayes’ Law, and Central Limit Theorem
+• Numerical analysis, Bayes' Law, and the Central Limit Theorem

-These techniques are used to find patterns in data, and to extend those patterns to form predictive models that you can use.
+These techniques are used to find patterns in data and to extend those patterns to form predictive models that you can use.
 However, your data engineers will be doing a lot more than math.
-In fact, most of the real work your developers will end up doing will be writing software to store, clean, and analyze data, which brings us to the next point.
+Most of the real work your developers will end up doing will be writing software to store, clean, and analyze data, which brings us to the next point.

 2. Coding, software, and hacking skills

 Coding and software engineering skills are the bread and butter of data engineers.
-At the end of the day, the end product will be code and software that actually solves your problem.
 Data engineers also use a lot of software tools.
 Much of the heavy statistical lifting in data projects is done with libraries and tools.
 Top data engineering programmers need to know which ones to use and how to use them.

 The key software skills needed are: